Abu Dhabi is the United Arab Emirates (UAE) capital and is known for its cultural attractions and family getaways.

 The Al Ain Oasis is spread across over 3,000 acres and features over 1,400 date palms.

 Another exciting place to visit in Al Ain is the Jahili Fort.
 This was constructed as a summer residence for Sheikh Zayed in the 1890s, and then in the 1950s, it was expanded by the British.

 Exciting activities available at the Jahili Fort include:

 - Wadi bashing (i.e., drive in a 4WD exploring the riverbeds of the Fort)

 - Visiting the busy camel market

-- Go-karting racing that takes place at Al Ain Raceway, which features a 1.6km go kart track (making it the biggest in the Arabian region).
+- Go-karting racing occurs at Al Ain Raceway, which features a 1.6km go-kart track (making it the biggest in the Arabian region).